InnerView-Ultrasound/aio-setup/NEW.md

    We will now run a few commands to install docker and AIO in reverse proxy mode!
 As with any other commands, carefully read and try your best to understand them before running them.

-   **Each time you run the `docker run` command, you'll need to increment the `TALK_PORT` value.
+   **Each time you reach this step and run the `docker run` command below, you'll need to increment the `TALK_PORT` value.
 For example: 3478, 3479, etc...
-You may use other values as long as they don't conflict, but to avoid potential problems, make sure they are [greater than 1024](https://github.com/nextcloud/all-in-one/discussions/2517).**
+You may use other values as long as they don't conflict, and make sure they are [greater than 1024](https://github.com/nextcloud/all-in-one/discussions/2517).
+Make sure to note down the port number you've assigned to this VM/AIO instance.**

    Run these commands (**on the VM**):
    ```shell